Oakchris1955/rust-guessing-game/README.md

 ## Configuration

-In case you wanna edit the number of max tries you can have or mess with the number range, just edit `config/options.json` (Note: Deleting it *WILL* affect the program but turning it into an empty JSON won't, since the variables are hard-coded into it).
+In case you wanna edit the number of max tries you can have or mess with the number range, just edit `config/options.json` (Note: Deleting it will just use the default options).
 Only `total_tries`, `min_number` and `max_number` fields will be read and the rest of them will be ignored.